jammc313/PopulationGenomicAnalyses/Instructions_for_project_work.md

 ##################################################################################

 Note that before doing a PCA you should prune your data for SNPs in LD.
+Think about why this is very important!
 Go to the admixture manual and search for `prune` and you will find out how to carry out the pruning: https://dalexander.github.io/admixture/admixture-manual.pdf

-After that you can run PCA and Admixture, remember that Admixture takes quite a lot of time!
+After that you can run PCA and Admixture, remember that Admixture and Projected PCA both take quite a lot of time!
+(You will require up to 3 days for each to finish in time).

-It's a good idea to run PCA on just your reference dataset as well as the final dataset with both the references and the unkown samples.
+It is a good idea to run PCA on just your reference dataset as well as the final dataset with both the references and the unkown samples.
+Look at the difference in projections between the two and think carefully about why any differences may have occurred.

 #### Projected PCA
 In `SCRIPTS` there is a script called `prep_run_proj_pca.sh` that can be used to run a projected PCA.
-It will require some tweaking and you will need a way to plot it.
+(Do you know what a Projected PCA is for?
+And why it is useful in this case?).
+The script will require some tweaking and you will need a way to plot it.
 Contact me when are ready to run it!

 ### Further reading